 ADHD stands for Attention Deficit Hyperactivity Disorder.
-It’s a neurodevelopmental disorder that affects how you pay attention, sit still, and control your behaviour.
+It is a neurodevelopmental disorder that affects how you pay attention, sit still, and control your behaviour.
 It occurs in children and may continue into adulthood.

 ADHD can be manageable if it is spotted early.
-It is most commonly spotted during early childhood when the child has difficulty in paying attention or is hyperactive.
-It can’t be cured or prevented but therapies and individualised educational plan help the child or adult to manage their symptoms.
+Moreover, it is most commonly spotted during early childhood when the child has difficulty paying attention or is hyperactive.
+It cannot be cured or prevented but therapies and individualised educational plans help the child to manage their symptoms.